Code-Institute-Submissions/Half-the-group/README.md

 [Embed Google Map](https://www.embedgooglemap.net/) - to provide a map to the About page.

 # Testing
+People can now get easy access to upcoming shows and companies can hire them.
+There is a contact form to create contact.
+Supporters can get to know the cast a little bit more by seeing the images and the personal quotes.
+People who have questions about the theatre can read information in the "About-page" or send a message.
+There is also a map for visitors to the coming shows so they can plan their trip there.
+Fans can follow them on social media.

 Throughout the creating and building the website I tested the code in gitpod using “python3 -m http.server” to see how the page looked on the browser.
-A lot of testing was done by the developer tool in Google Chrome, in order to see how responsive the website was in different devices such as different models of mobile devices and Ipads.
+A lot of testing was done by the developer tool in Google Chrome, in order to see how responsive the website was in different devices.
 As I went along with the project i modified the code especially in the end to make sure it was working well on every device.

 To ensure that all users can successfully use the site, I have been tested it on many browers such as: